How & where to buy Ocean Protocol (OCEAN) online

 Step 1.
 Find an exchangeCopy link to section

-Exchanges are usually the easiest place to buy small-cap cryptocurrencies.
-Often you can only buy them with another crypto – usually Bitcoin – and exchanges offer the widest variety of pairs to choose from.
+Exchanges are usually the easiest place to get small-cap cryptocurrencies.
+Often you can only swap them with another crypto – usually Bitcoin – and exchanges offer the widest variety of pairs to choose from.
 Here are some of the best ones around.

 - Binance: With Binance you can trade more than 100 cryptocurrencies.
 Binance has more trading volume than any other exchange and so is a great place for most crypto trading.
 Sign up for Binance >

 - BitMEX: The BitMEX exchange lets you trade with Bitcoin and has its own integrated wallet to store your new coins.
 There are lots of trading options including leverage and futures as well.
 Join BitMEX now >